 Canoeing and kayaking are great aerobic workouts, which can really be key to any fitness regimen.
 Regular paddling and rowing ensure improved regulation of cholesterol levels, enhanced blood sugar control, better lung strength, lower blood pressure and increased endurance.
 And when performed three times a week, these moderate-intensity exercises can minimize fatigue and boost your energy levels by up to 20 percent.

 Are you planning to go out on a canoeing or kayaking trip?
 At Captain Mike’s we can help you get the most out of your paddling venture.
 With our stable, comfortable and safe crafts, you can confidently get on water with a boat that suits your quest.
 We also offer the training and support you need to have a thrilling and memorable time out on the water.
-For more information on our boats, boat prices and tips for achieving the best possible kayaking and canoeing trips, visit the “Captain Mike’s Kayak Rentals” site.
+For more information on our boats, boat prices and tips for achieving the best possible kayaking and canoeing trips, visit the “Captain Mike’s Kayak Academy” site.